Create cluster

 ---|---|

-Kerberos | If you want to install it, select Install and enter the following information: Kerberos Realm Name - Only uppercase English letters, numbers, and dots (.) are allowed.
-(1-50 characters) KDC (Key Distribution Center) Password - Automatically set with the admin password set in the cluster setup step. |
+Kerberos | If you want to install, select Install and enter the following items.
+Kerberos realm name - Only uppercase English letters, numbers, and periods (.) are allowed (1–50 characters).
+KDC (Key Distribution Center) password - Automatically set to the administrator password configured in the cluster setup step. |

-Ranger | If you want to install it, select Install.
-Ranger Password - Automatically set with the admin password set in the cluster setup step. |
+Ranger | If you want to install, select Install.
+Ranger password - Automatically set to the administrator password configured in the cluster setup step. |